 - Kenneth M. Jacobs serves as Chairman of the Board of Directors, or the Board, and Chief Executive Officer, or CEO.
-Steven J. Heyer serves as our Board's independent Lead Director.
-This leadership structure provides: - unified leadership and focused vision; - effective leadership in light of the nature of the Company and its experience and history; and - fluid communication and coordination between the Board and management. - Our Lead Director, working with our other independent directors: - provides active oversight of the development and implementation of the Company's strategy; - provides thorough oversight and evaluation of CEO and senior management performance and compensation; and - reviews and approves Board meeting schedules and agendas.
+Richard D. Parsons serves as our Board's Lead Independent Director, or Lead Director.
+This leadership structure provides: - unified leadership and focused vision; - effective leadership in light of the nature of the Company and its experience and history; and - fluid communication and coordination between the Board and management. - Our Lead Director, working with our other independent directors: - provides active oversight of the development and implementation of the Company's strategy; - provides thorough oversight and evaluation of CEO and senior management performance and compensation, and has regular discussions with our CEO about the Company and its strategy; and - reviews and approves Board meeting schedules and agendas.